JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-09-28-finre_work_experience_en.md

 ## Description

 This model allows you to analyzed present and past job positions of people, extracting relations between PERSON, ORG, ROLE and DATE.
-This model requires an NER with the mentioned entities, as `finner_org_per_role` and can also be combined with `finassertiondl_past_roles` to detect if the entities are mentioned to have happened in the PAST or not (although you can also infer that from the relations as `had_role_until`).
+This model requires an NER with the mentioned entities, as `finner_org_per_role_date` and can also be combined with `finassertiondl_past_roles` to detect if the entities are mentioned to have happened in the PAST or not (although you can also infer that from the relations as `had_role_until`).

 ## Predicted Entities